A priori bounds for geodesic diameter. Part III. A Sobolev-Poincar\'e inequality and applications to a variety of geometric variational problems: Sobolev-Poincaré inequality

 \section{Sobolev-Poincaré inequality}

-The main aim of this section is to establish (see~\ref{thm:new_sobolev_inequality}) our new Sobolev-Poincaré inequality, Theorem~\hyperlink{thm:B'}{B$'$} in the introduction.
-The key ingredient for this purpose is a monotonicity lemma (see~\ref{lemma:density_ratio}) based on the isoperimetric inequality.
-We also include a simpler version of our Sobolev-Poincaré inequality for varifolds that are suitably indecomposable and have no boundary (see~\ref{corollary:sobolev_inequality}).
+The purpose of this section is to establish (see \ref{thm:new_sobolev_inequality}) our new Sobolev-Poincaré inequality, Theorem \ref{Thm:new-Sobolev-Poincare}; the key ingredient therein is a monotonicity lemma (see \ref{lemma:density_ratio}) based on the isoperimetric inequality.
+Following this, the setting of connected submanifolds, Corollary \ref{Final-corollary:new-Sobolev-Poincare}, results as corollary (see \ref{corollary:new_sobolev_inequality}).
+We also include a simpler version of our Sobolev-Poincaré inequality for varifolds that are suitably indecomposable and have no boundary (see \ref{corollary:sobolev_inequality}).

-The next lemma will presently be applied only with $q = \infty$.
-We still include the case $q < \infty$ since, firstly, it yields a new proof of previous Sobolev inequalities (see~\ref{remark:previous_sobolev_inequalities}) and, secondly, it relates to Question~\ref{question:different_q} in the introduction.
-We recall that the space $\mathbf T_{\Bdry U} ( V )$ introduced in~\cite[9.1]{MR3528825} is the subspace of \emph{nonnegative} functions of~$\mathbf T(V)$ realising the concept of \emph{zero boundary values} on~$\Bdry U$.
+The lemma below will presently be applied only with $q = \infty$.
+We include the case $q < \infty$ since it yields a new proof of previous Sobolev inequalities (see \ref{remark:previous_sobolev_inequalities}).

-\begin{lemma} Suppose $m$ and $n$ are positive integers, $m \leq n$, $U$ is an open subset of~$\mathbf R^n$, $V \in \mathbf V_m ( U )$, $\| \updelta V \|$~is a Radon measure, $\boldsymbol \Theta^m ( \| V \|, x ) \geq 1$ for $\| V\|$~almost all~$x$, $f \in \mathbf T_{\Bdry U} ( V )$, $0 \leq s \leq r \leq \| V \|_{(\infty)} (f)$,
+\begin{lemma} Suppose $m$ and $n$ are positive integers, $m \leq n$, $U$ is an open subset of $\mathbf R^n$, $V \in \mathbf V_m ( U )$, $\| \updelta V \|$ is a Radon measure, $\boldsymbol \Uptheta^m ( \| V \|, x ) \geq 1$ for $\| V\|$ almost all $x$, $f \in \mathbf T_{\Bdry U} ( V )$, $0 \leq s \leq r \leq \| V \|_{(\infty)} (f)$,